oceanhealth/fukushima/README.md

 # Background
-Fukushima Daiichi is one of the largest nuclear meltdowns in history.
+Fukushima Daiichi is one of the largest nuclear meltdowns in history, three times the size of Chernobyl.
 Currently there are 1.3 million tons of radioactive water stored in tanks near the site of the meltdown.
 Storage costs and real estate implications, have been cited as the reason for a new plan to discharge the tanks into the Pacific Ocean.
 ![radsincrease](docs/assets/img/flowers.jpg)
 SOURCE: [https://en.wikipedia.org/wiki/Comparison_of_the_Chernobyl_and_Fukushima_nuclear_accidents](https://en.wikipedia.org/wiki/Comparison_of_the_Chernobyl_and_Fukushima_nuclear_accidents)